Legal briefing | |

-The EU AI Act: the countdown begins – what you need to know
+The EU AI Act: what you need to know

-The EU AI Act: the countdown begins – what you need to know
+The EU AI Act: what you need to know

 Overview

-The EU's Artificial Intelligence Act (AI Act) was finally published in the Official Journal of the EU on 12 July 2024.
-This means that the AI Act will now enter into force on 1 August 2024, 20 days after publication.
-The AI Act will have implications for businesses around the world, not just in the EU.
-Most obligations under the AI Act apply from 2 August 2026, but different obligations come into play at different stages.
+The AI Act has implications for businesses around the world, not just in the EU.
+For most businesses, the key date in their sights is 2 August 2026, when the majority of obligations begin to apply.
+However, different obligations come into play at different stages – some apply already.
 This briefing explains which obligations apply when and suggests some practical steps for businesses to take.

 What and who is within the scope of the AI Act?